ardole/gitlab-mattermost-service/README.md

 ## WIP

+- NOW : Naive access using token (can be unsecured)
-- Restrict access to data according to their rights on Gitlab Simple use of `gitLabApi.setSudoAsId()`
+- Tomorrow : Restrict access to data according to their rights on Gitlab Simple use of `gitLabApi.setSudoAsId()` -> must be admin of platform and users of Gitlab and mattermost must be synchronized -> and `ApiRegistry` will be redesigned
 - Allow two mode of authentication (mapped or not)

 ## TODO